There is one major question you need to answer first thing when implementing a customer analytics solution: what should I track?

 First of all, what can we track?

 You can track any action that customers perform on your website or application, such as “sign up”, “play video”, or “click campaign”.
-Right out of the box, most tools will track some generic actions like page views and downloads.
+Out of the box, most tools will track some generic actions like page views and downloads.
 However, where you get the real value out of your system is by tracking custom events like those mentioned above and in the example screenshot below.

-We can’t place enough emphasis on the importance of tracking custom events that are specifically important to your business.
+We can’t place enough emphasis on the importance of tracking custom events that are specifically relevant to your business.
 Knowing the right things to track sets the foundation for your entire customer analytics system and ensures that you will be able to answer your most pressing business questions.

 For example, if you track the custom event “payment”, you will be able to generate reports analyzing payments, set payment as a goal in your funnel, use payments as a filter criteria for segmentation and much more.

 To make tracking even more valuable, you can also send different properties with each event you track that essentially serve to describe that event.
 For example, you may want to track the event “purchase” and send the properties “amount” and “product category” with the event.